Broker Check

 FIXED ANNUITIES

-• Bad -- The problem is that fixed annuities base their rates on US Treasury rates which are at historic lows.
-As I write this a 30-year Treasury bill pays 1.965% interest for 30 years.
-Inflation has averaged 3% over the last 50 years and is likely to be higher than that in the next few years, so money invested in an annuity that pays 2% will not keep pace with inflation.
+• Bad: The problem is that fixed annuities base their rates on US Treasury rates which are at historic lows.
+As I write this a 30-year Treasury bill pays 5.13% interest for 30 years.
+Inflation has averaged 3% over the last 50 years and is likely to be higher than that in the next few years, so money invested in an annuity that pays 5% may not keep pace with inflation.

 VARIABLE ANNUITIES

-• Good – Stocks have historically grown faster than the rate of inflation.
-The average rate of return on the S&P 500 (the 500 largest U.S. companies) over the last 100 years has been 84% per year with dividends reinvested.
+• Good: Stocks have historically grown faster than the rate of inflation.
+The average rate of return on the S&P 500 (the 500 largest U.S. companies) with dividends reinvested, over the last 100 years has been 10.583% per year

 So, clearly, you will want some advice about how an annuity might help you reach your goals.
-That advice will be better if it comes from somebody with great training, lots of experience and a commitment to acting as your advocate as a financial planning fiduciary.
+That advice will be better if it comes from somebody with great training, lots of experience and a commitment to acting in your best interests.

 Yes, I am a CFP® professional.
-I’m always a fiduciary and I work on a fee basis.
+I am committed to putting clients first.
 And yes, I’m still taking on a few great families to be part of my financial planning practice.

 Fixed annuities are designed to meet long-term needs for retirement income.
 Early withdrawals may result in loss of principal and credited interest due to surrender charges.
 Distributions may be subject to ordinary income tax and, if taken prior to age 59 ½, an additional 10% federal tax.
-Prior to purchase you will want to read and understand the contract details and consult with professional in this area.
+Prior to purchase you will want to read and understand the contract details and consult with a professional.

 Investors should carefully consider the investment objectives, risks, charges and expenses of variable annuities and the underlying funds before investing.
 This and other information can be found in the prospectus for the variable annuity and the prospectuses for the underlying funds.
 Please read them carefully before you invest.